– Cuban Heels – In Session for John Peel – recorded October 10, 1981 – broadcast October 15, 1981 – BBC Radio 1 –

-Cuban Heels to end the week, in a session (their second) recorded for John Peel on October 10th and broadcast on October 15, 1981.
+Cuban Heels to end the weekend, in a session (their second) recorded for John Peel on October 10th and broadcast on October 15, 1981.
 The band may not ring a lot of bells, particularly with American audiences, but when you consider they were originally one half of Scottish punk band Johnny & The Self-Abusers and that, upon breaking up, two bands emerged; Cuban Heels and Simple Minds, you get the bigger picture.

 Within four months of Johnny’s demise, the Heels already had their first single (Downtown, on Housewive’s Choice) in the shops.
 At the time of its release, the band was bassist Paul Armour, guitarist Laurie Cuffe, vocalist John Milarky, and drummer Dave Duncan.
 They set up their own label, Cuba Libre, to release the Walk on Water single in 1980.
 Armour left and was replaced by Nick Clarke in time for the 1981 singles Sweet Charity and My Colours Fly; the LP Work Our Way to Heaven was also out by the end of the year, as well as a single in support of it.